ieco-lab/scariR/README.md

 `scariSDM` (Scaling Context Assessment for Risk of Invasion) is a multiscale Species Distribution Modeling (SDM) workflow to forecast establishment risk of species invasions to vulnerable ecosystems within and among nations.

-We apply this workflow to quantify the risk of future establishment of the invasive species *Lycorma delicatula* (spotted lanternfly or SLF) in important viticulture regions worldwide.
-The `R` function [create_risk_report](https://github.com/ieco-lab/scarifSDM/blob/master/R/create_risk_report.R) produces risk maps, range shift estimates, risk plots and other outputs at the scale of countries or states/provinces.
-We also apply a novel multi-scale approach to model the global risk for establishment of *Lycorma delicatula*, which modelers should adapt and apply to other potential invaders under climate change.
-We find that our multi-scale approach of ensembling MaxEnt models at the regional-scale provides more refined predictions than our global-scale model and highlights important biological limitations on the spread of SLF.
+We developed this workflow to quantify the risk of future establishment of the invasive species *Lycorma delicatula* (spotted lanternfly or SLF) in important viticulture regions worldwide.
+The `R` function [create_risk_report](https://github.com/ieco-lab/scarifSDM/blob/master/R/create_risk_report.R) produces risk maps, range shift estimates, risk plots and other outputs at the scale of countries or smaller geopolitical units.

 ### Citation

-The package `scarifSDM` is a research compendium for our manuscript, Owens and Helmus, 2024:
+The package `scariSDM` is a research compendium for our manuscript, Owens and Helmus, 2024:

 **insert citation**